 Make sure the bubble in your bubble level is in the middle of the glass of your level while drawing your horizontal line, as this ensures that your line is straight.

 Measure The wall from left to right, then make a mark in the exact center of the wall.
-Place your bubble level vertically on the wall and using this center mark as your guide, draw a vertical line on the center mark.
+Place your bubble level vertically on the wall and using this center mark as your guide, draw a vertical line on the center mark to the entire length of the wall.

 Now we'll go back to the horizontal line you drew in step one.
 Line up your batten board to this line, And use drywall screws to attach the batten board temporarily to the wall, making sure that the boards top edge is up against the horizontal line.